 Active IQ is now approved to provide End-point Assessments With over 15 years' experience and certifying over 45,000 learners a year, we are the perfect partner to support you and your apprentices through the End-point Assessment process.
 We were accepted onto the Register of Apprenticeship Assessment Organisations (RoAAO) on our first application, in recognition of the quality of our operations and procedures.
-End-point Assessments are currently available for the following Apprenticeship Standards: - Customer Service Practitioner - J Team Leader/Supervisor To learn more about our End-point Assessment service, please contact a member of our Business Development Team at apprenticeships@activeiq.co.uk wo members of staff at National Star College have helped a student achieve her dream of completing a full marathon by pushing her 26 miles in an all-terrain wheelchair.
+End-point Assessments are currently available for the following Apprenticeship Standards: Customer Service Practitioner √ Team Leader/Supervisor To learn more about our End-point Assessment service, please contact a member of our Business Development Team at apprenticeships@activeiq.co.uk wo members of staff at National Star College have helped a student achieve her dream of completing a full marathon by pushing her 26 miles in an all-terrain wheelchair.
 Bethan Griffiths, a 22-year-old student at the college who has cerebral palsy, wanted to complete the Brighton marathon in memory of her mum Amanda, who died last year of motor neurone disease.
 Her cause resonated with Becky Amor and Andy Woolway, who have both had close family members affected by the disease, and who pitched in to help.
-The two took turns pushing a \$5,000 wheelchair loaned to them especially for the marathon - with Bethan crossing the finish line on foot.
+The two took turns pushing a £5,000 wheelchair loaned to them especially for the marathon - with Bethan crossing the finish line on foot.
+Becky, who is a physiotherapy assistant at National Star, has run 19 marathons since 2012 but admitted running with a wheelchair made this her most challenging.
+Bethan has now raised more than £900 for the Motor Neurone Disease Association through the marathon.
+"Being a part of a marathon is always something that I've dreamt of doing but never thought I'd get to do," she said.
+"I mentioned it to Becky during a physiotherapy session at National Star.
+Becky didn't say I couldn't do it.
+Instead she said she would figure out a way we could."

+y @FEWEEK FE WEEK MONDAY, MAY 1, 2017

-Visit feweek.co.uk/subscribe or email subscriptions@feweek.co.uk FE WEEK CAMPUS ROUND-UP with Samantha King Staff help cerebral palsy student complete marathon
+CAMPUS ROUND-UP with Samantha King

+Staff help cerebral palsy student complete marathon